Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 Others are created to look more like real modern applications (Google Gruyere, Hackxor...).

 OWASP BWA is a great tool to create a local lab to test cyber-security tools (nmap, burp, metasploit...) on machines we own.

+### Metasploitable

+Metasploitable is a deliberately vulnerable Linux VM created by Rapid7 (creators of Metasploit) for practising penetration tests.
+It is commonly used with Metasploit, but can be attacked manually with Nmap, Hydra, Nikto, Burp...
+- **Metasploitable 2** (2012) : Ubuntu 8.04 VM containing misconfigured services and vulnerable applications
+- **Metasploitable 3** (2016) : Windows Server 2008 or Ubuntu 14.04 VM containing more modern attack scenarios

+### VulnHub

+[VulnHub](www.vulnhub.com) is an online platform providing free and legally accessible vulnerable VMs for security enthusiasts to practice their skills.
+These VMs are prepackaged as OVA files that can be started with VirtualBox or VMware.
+There are multiple difficulty levels, and most VMs follow the CTF format (Capture The Flag).

 ### OWASP Juice Shop